csbrightside/craigbaldwin.com/site/content/about/info/index.md

 ---
 title: "Info"
-description: "This is version 12 of the site."
+description: "You are viewing version 12.0.1 of the site."
 handle: "info"
 layout: "text"
 colour: "orange"